sal-razzaq/AwsApiToLambdaLib-example/README.md

 5) Build and deploy GreetingExample to AWS lambda

-Make sure to add "Amazon.Lambda.Core" nuget package to GreetingExample project.

-Also, add "AWSSDK.Core 3.3.8.1" or later nuget package to GreetingExample project.

 6) Test the Lambda directly with the following request to the "Hello" method.
 We will later POST to this method from the API Gateway.